-Members of the public wishing to address Council in relation to an item on the agenda must complete the online registration form available on the City's website: Public Address Registration Form | City of Nedlands
+Members of the public may make presentations or ask questions on items contained within the agenda.
+Presentations are limited to 5 minutes.
+Members of the public must complete the online registration form available on the City's website: Public Address Registration Form | City of Nedlands